-METHODS: Research papers in the literature of last five years are reviewed, providing a critical description of the most original and interesting sample preparation approaches devoted to vitamin isolation.
+Methods: Research papers in the literature of the last five years are reviewed, providing a critical description of the most original and interesting sample preparation approaches devoted to vitamin extraction.

-RESULTS: Among the last 5 years literature concerning the analysis of vitamins in the clinical and pharmaceutical sectors, only 40% of works applied some innovative or green approaches to sample preparation.
+Results: Among the last five years of literature concerning the analysis of vitamins in the clinical and pharmaceutical sectors, only 40% of works applied some innovative or green approaches to sample preparation.
 However, a general trend is the reduction of solvent volumes and sample processing times.

-CONCLUSION: The great potential of microextraction techniques based on nanomaterials and neoteric solvents has not been fully exploited yet in the clinical and pharmaceutical fields.
-Considering the high cost of carbon-based nanomaterials, it can be foreseen that the most promising solution for sample preparation in the near future are the liquid microextraction techniques based on neoteric solvents.
-Thanks to their low cost, environmental compatibility, simplicity, speediness and high enrichment factor, these extractive techniques are particularly attractive for vitamin analysis.
+Conclusion: The great potential of microextraction techniques based on nanomaterials and neoteric solvents has not been fully exploited yet in the clinical and pharmaceutical fields.
+Considering the high cost of carbon-based nanomaterials, it can be expected that in the near future, liquid microextraction techniques based on neoteric solvents will be more effective for sample preparation.
+Thanks to their low cost, environmental compatibility, simplicity, speediness and high enrichment factor, these extractive techniques are particularly significant for vitamin analysis.

-vitamins, nanomaterials, neoteric solvents, solid-phase microextraction, liquid-phase microextraction, sample preparation.
+Liquid-phase microextraction, nanomaterials, neoteric solvents, sample preparation, solid-phase microextraction, vitamins.

-Istituto per i Sistemi Biologici (ISB), CNR-Consiglio Nazionale delle Ricerche-Monterotondo (Rome), Chemistry Department, University of Rome La Sapienza, 00185 Rome, Ph.D.
-School in Natural Science and Engineering, University of Verona, Strada Le Grazie, 15, 37129, Verona, Chemistry Department, University of Rome La Sapienza, 00185 Rome, Unit of Food Science and Nutrition, Department of Medicine, Università Campus Bio-Medico di Roma, Via Alvaro del Portillo 21, 00128, Rome
+Istituto per i Sistemi Biologici (ISB), CNR-Consiglio Nazionale delle Ricerche-Monterotondo Rome, Chemistry Department, University of Rome La Sapienza, 00185 Rome, Ph.D.
+School in Natural Science and Engineering, University of Verona, Strada Le Grazie, 15, 37129, Verona, Unit of Food Science and Nutrition, Department of Medicine, Università Campus Bio-Medico di Roma, Via Alvaro del Portillo 21, 00128, Rome, Chemistry Department, University of Rome La Sapienza, 00185 Rome